Graciekroos/SNPcalling_2022/README.md

 cd ..
 ```

 Then I extracted the .key file containing the barcodes used for each of read 1 and read 2 of samples.
 I loaded this file into a text editor for formatting the data, according to section 1.4.2 of the Stacks manual.
-I named this file "barcodes.txt" and loaded it into the myanalyses folder.
+I named this file "barcodes.txt" and loaded it into the sourcefiles folder.

 I then loaded Stacks to use the programme process_radtags for demultiplexing.

 ```
 #!/bin/sh
-module load Stacks/2.58-gimkl-2020a
+module load Stacks
 ```

 For demultiplexing, I specified the data as paired end (-P), the barcodes.txt file for barcodes, the restriction enzyme used as PstI (-e)  and for the program to rescue barcodes and cut sites (-r).
 I also wanted to have higher quality data so I specified (-c) to remove any reads with uncalled bases and (-q) to discard reads with low quality scores.